-Subject: Homeless Management Information System (HMIS) Policies and Procedures Recommended Changes a.
-Approve the recommended revisions to the HMIS Policies and Procedures, inclusive of the Client Record Requests, Data Use and Disclosure, Data Integration, and Data Release policies, as well as updates to the Client Consent Form, Grievance Form, and Privacy Notice, as recommend by the Orange County HMIS Policies and Procedures Working Group and Lived Experience Advisory Committee, for review and approval by the CoC Board.
+Subject: Policies, Procedures and Standards (PPS) Committee Recommendation a.
+Approve the recommended revisions to the HMIS Policies and Procedures, inclusive of the Client Record Requests, Data Use and Disclosure, Data Integration, and Data Release policies, as well as updates to the Client Consent Form, Grievance Form, and Privacy Notice, as recommend by the Orange County HMIS Policies and Procedures Working Group, Lived Experience Advisory Committee and PPS Committee.